In final pre-election push, Biden and Trump gird for possible court battle | Politics

 In final pre-election push, Biden and Trump gird for possible court battle

-(previous KENOSHA, Wis., adds Facebook, updates Texas drive through voting details, Trump comment) By Steve Holland and Trevor Hunnicutt
+(Adds Trump comment on Austria attack) By Steve Holland and Trevor Hunnicutt

 GRAND RAPIDS, Mich./PITTSBURGH, Pa.
 Nov 3 (Reuters) - P resident Donald Trump and Democratic rival Joe Biden made a last-ditch push for votes in battleground states on Monday as their campaigns prepared for post-election disputes that could prolong a divisive presidential election.
 Trump, who is trailing in national opinion polls, has continued to lob unfounded attacks on mail-in ballots, suggesting he would deploy lawyers if states are still counting votes after Election Day on Tuesday.